 Journal of the American Geriatrics Society

-A comprehensive source for clinical information and management advice relating to the care of older adults.
+Geriatric Nursing is a comprehensive source for clinical information and management advice relating to the care of older adults.
 The journal's peer-reviewed articles report the latest developments in the management of acute and chronic disorders and provide practical advice on care of older adults across the long term continuum.
 Geriatric Nursing addresses current issues related to drugs, advance directives, staff development and management, legal issues, client and caregiver education, infection control, and other topics.
 The journal is written specifically for nurses and nurse practitioners who work with older adults in any care setting.
-Geriatric Nursing is the official journal of the American Assisted Living Nurses Association, National Gerontological Nursing Association and Gerontological Advanced Practice Nurses Association and is indexed in Medline, ISI and CINAHL.

 Journal of Gerontological Nursing

-A monthly, peer-reviewed publication of clinically relevant original articles on the practice of gerontological nursing across the continuum of care in a variety of health care settings, for 40 years.
-Features include sections on "Geropharmacology," "Clinical Concepts," "Diagnosis: Dementia," and "Technology Innovations."
+The Journal of Gerontological Nursing is a monthly, peer-reviewed journal publishing clinically relevant original articles on the practice of gerontological nursing across the continuum of care in a variety of health care settings, for more than 40 years.
+Features include sections on “Geropharmacology,” “Person-Centered Care,” “Public Policy,” and “Technology Innovations.”
 Evidence-based practice guidelines are published three times per year.
-Also, Continuing Nursing Education credits are available.